data-dot-all/dataall/pages/architecture.md

 1) Organization guidelines.
 In your organization there are certain policies and mechanisms to create VPCs.
 2) Frontend needs to be hosted in data.all VPC facing architecture

-When providing the VPC, make sure that your VPC resembles the above image.
-In addition:
+When providing the VPC, your VPC should resemble the image above.

-1. Make sure it is deployed in at least 2 Availability Zones (AZ)
+1. Make sure that it is deployed in at least 2 Availability Zones (AZ)
-2. Make sure at least 1 public subnet.
-Data.all needs to download packages, hence needs public access
+2. Make sure that it has at least 1 public subnet.
+Data.all needs to download packages, hence needs public access.
+3. Make sure that the private subnets route to a NAT Gateway
-3. Make sure that the VPC created does not have an S3 VPC endpoint
+4. Make sure that the VPC created does not have an S3 VPC endpoint

 Here is a screenshot of the creation of the VPC:
 ![Screenshot](img/vpc_setup.png#zoom#shadow)